claymcleod/claymcleod/README.md

 - 🤔 [We're hiring] on the St. Jude Cloud project.
 - 💬 Ask me about anything to do with product development, software engineering, or genomics.
 - 📫 How to reach me: [clay.l.mcleod@gmail.com](mailto:clay.l.mcleod@gmail.com).
-- 🚀 If you're interested in learning more, my website is at [claymcleod.dev].
+- 🚀 If you're interested in learning more, my resume is at [claymcleod.dev].

 [first paper]: https://cancerdiscovery.aacrjournals.org/content/11/5/1082
 [St. Jude Cloud]: https://stjude.cloud